PNikolov-IA/bomberman/README.md

 ### 1. Controlls

     Use your movement WASD keys to move and space (action) key to place a bomb.
+    Alternatively you can use a controller (i.e. XBOX controller)

 ### 2. Multiplayer Specific

-    Multiplayer mode is limmited up to 4 players simultaniously in one room.
+    Multiplayer mode is limited up to 4 players simultaniously in one room.
     A player is a generated Phaser hero animation... with fancy style and fast movement.
-    The abilities of the bomberman-hero are limited for now but still includes multiple bombs and common firepower.
+    The abilities of the bomberman-hero are limited for now but still includes multiple bombs and common firepower (not implemented yet).

 ### 3. Maps

     Two possible varients of the map, each of them have a specific theme Space or Forest.
-Only Forest is permitted for now.
+Only Forest is implemented for now.
     Space/Forest - Plain classic-style bomberman map including a destructible/indestructible Phaser objects.
-    A borders of the map are covered by trees, obscuring the view.
+    The borders of the map are covered by trees, obscuring the view.

 ### 4. Enemies

-    Needs to be implimented into the game.
+    Need to be implimented into the game.

 ### 5. Bombs

-    Needs to be implimented into the game.
+    Need to be implimented into the game.

 ### Ongoing work and Testing